stjordanis/ncnnRay/README.md

  - Tested only on Windows 10 with Visual Studio 2019.
 More OS and dev env support are welcomed.

 ## Licensing
-Bash is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 - Copyright © [Shlomo Kashani, author of the book "Deep Learning Interviews"](www.interviews.ai)